drewshaver/mtgDiscordBot/README.md

 To set up the bot, you need to register a new bot on the Discord app page, get a token, etc. There are plenty of guides for this available.
 The token will be used to connect the bot to your server.
 You must edit the .env file with your token

 If you are using the spreadsheet export, you need a JWT configured for authentication from Google Cloud API services.
-Store the file in `google-cloud-credentials.json`.
-Here is a guide for that: https://docs.gspread.org/en/latest/oauth2.html#enable-api-access
+Store the key file in `google-cloud-credentials.json`.
+Here is a guide to set that up: https://docs.gspread.org/en/latest/oauth2.html#service-account.
+Remember to share edit access on the spreadsheet with your IAM user at Google Cloud.

 The app and supporting data file (bot.py, card-list.txt) must be placed in a directory together.
 The Python app needs to run indefinitely, as long as the draft is running.
 I would recommend using `screen` or `nohup` to accomplish this.